decretist/Dissertation/Chapter3/chapter3.md

 given by Winroth at the Fourteenth International Congress of Medieval Canon Law, Toronto, 2012.

-[^40]: **Placeholder for Pennington, Larson footnote** Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018 [362].
-D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
+[^40]: Pennington asserts that "[t]he main reason that Winroth created a second 'Gratian' is because of a text [D.63 d.p.c.34] that is found in all pre-Vulgate manuscripts." @pennington_biography_2018 [362]. **Placeholder for Larson footnote** D.63 d.p.c.34 *is* central to Winroth's arguments in favor of a late date for the first recension (1139), and for a short teaching career for Gratian, but is not relevant to his argument in favor of the two-author hypothesis.
 "The reference to Lateran II only proves that the *Decretum*, as transmitted by extant manuscripts (and I have checked several dozens, 'vulgate' as well as 'pre-vulgate'), cannot have been written before 1139."
 (Anders Winroth, email to Paul Evans, 18 May 2021).
 As noted in Chapter 2 and the footnote above, the original basis for Winroth's two-author hypothesis was that the second recension makes much more sophisticated use of Roman law concepts and terminology than the first recension.

 [^42]: @pennington_biography_2018 [367]; and @eichbauer_first_2012 [145].